Ades Synagogue: Origins

 At turn of the 20th century, many members of Syria's Jewish community had emigrated to escape the economic downturn which followed the decline of the Ottoman Empire.
 While many settled in England, the United States or Latin America, some families moved to the Holy Land.
 Most community members were laborers, shopkeepers or merchants.

 After some time, the synagogue was officially established in 1901 by a community of Jews from Aleppo, Syria.
 It is named after two cousins who financed the building: Ovadiah Josiah Ades and Yosef Isaac Ades.
 Yosef Ades was a wealthy man with connections in the Ottoman administration and a member of the City Council of Jerusalem.
 The new synagogue was designed as a neighborhood institution, and, at the time, was considered one of the most beautiful synagogues in Jerusalem.
 Although solidly constructed, the synagogue suffered damage during World War I and the 1947–1949 Palestine war.
-Today the synagogue is attended not only by Aleppian Jews, but by many different types of Sephardic Jews (e.g. Kurdish); nevertheless, the liturgy of the congregation remains Aleppian in its purest form.
+The synagogue is attended by Aleppian Jews, and by many different types of Sephardic Jews (e.g. Kurdish); nevertheless, the liturgy of the congregation remains Aleppian in its purest form.

 Architecture

 The traditional Middle Eastern-style interior is elaborate and well-kept, with a high ceiling, chandeliers, wooden benches facing a central dais, a small balcony for the women's section and a Holy Ark covering the entire eastern wall.
 The large ark, made of walnut and covered with intricate geometric designs inlaid with mother-of-pearl, was extensively repaired in 2001 in honor of the synagogue's centennial.

 A mural depicting stylized representations of the Twelve Tribes of Israel, visible along the upper part of the walls, was painted around 1911-12 by Ya'acov Stark, a teacher at newly formed Bezalel Academy of Art and Design.
 Stark was part of a group of secular artists and intellectuals of the Second Aliya who sought to create a new, vibrant culture in Jerusalem.
 Over time, the mural was partially overpainted and the paint has discolored.

+The Council for Conservation of Heritage Sites in Israel, a non-government entity, listed the building on its non-statutory heritage register.
+Major restoration of the murals were completed in 2015.